 Phone Tech Support Scams

-If the fraudster is able to install software on your computer as a result of your interactions, it might provide you with false reports stating that everything is working properly and that the viruses have been removed.
-However, unbeknownst to you, the installed software can be used to track what you access on your computer or used to gather information about you in order to steal your identity.
-It may also be used to download malicious software (also known as malware) to your computer.
+Suppose the fraudster can install software on your computer due to your interactions.
+In that case, it might provide false reports stating that everything is working correctly and that the viruses have been removed.
+However, unbeknownst to you, the installed software can be used to track what you access on your computer or to gather information about you to steal your identity.
+It may also download malicious software (malware) to your computer.

 If you receive a phone call that you aren’t expecting from someone who claims there is a problem with your computer, hang up.